-Kanaiza in Conversation with artist Aaron Bevan Bailey at the Phoenix Court Group.
+Kanaiza in Conversation with Aaron Bevan Bailey

 Multidisciplinary artist Aaron Bevan-Bailey was born in Peckham south London, of Jamaican and Scottish heritage.
 His paintings reflect having to negotiate ever changing boundaries of race, environment, identity and anonymity.
 The work seeks to explore the fractured connection we experience in modern society.
+It is the inner sanctuary which Bevan-Bailey is striving to capture within his portraits.

 People are just a collection of stories that they tell about themselves when you remove that fragile perception of self you make room for a much deeper sense of connection awareness and understanding to happen.